thakkarparth007/qwiz-kid/README.md

 - **GET**: Returns user-profile.

 	If the `.json` is added at the end, then the returned data is in JSON format.
 Otherwise an html page is sent.

+	If the `username` is that of the currently logged in user, then returns the dashboard page.

 ---